Mahesh430-ux/Linux-for-cloud-enginners/README.md

    ↓
 Hardware

 * Why  cloud enginners learn linux :-

 1) AWS EC2 mostly run
 on Linux
 2) Azure virtual machines run on Linux
 3) Google cloud VMs run Linux
 4) Docker containers mostly run on Linux
-5) Kubernetes is built around Linux
+5) Kubernetes is built around Linux :

 * starts with the basic commands that is essential for cloud enginners :-

 * Day 1 :-  linux basics :-

 1) How to check the current working directory :- ans :- pwd (print working directory)

 2) How to display name of the current logged in user ans :- whoami

 3) How to check System date and time ans :- date + % T

 4) How to display files and directory present in the current location ans :- ls

 5) How to clear linux terminal ans :- Clear or ( ctrl + c  )

 6) How to display content of  a file on terminal ans :- cat <file name>

 7) How to read a file and search for a word ans :- less <file name >

 8) How to view content of a file page by page ans :- more <file name >

 9) How to create a directory in a linux ans :- mkdir <directory  name>

 10) How to create a file in a linux ans :-  touch <file name >

 11) How to delete a folder  in a linux :- ans :- rm -r <folder name>

 12) How to edit a file in a Linux
 ans :- vi <file name >

 13) How to delete a directory in a Linux ans :- rmdir <directory name >

 14) How to copy and paste a file from one folder to another in linux ans :- cp <file name > <file name>

 15) How to change path in Linux
 ans :- cd ..

+Day 2 :- "LINUX PART 2" :-

+1) How to display the manual of any Linux command ans :-man <command>

+Example:
+man ls

+1) How to display the help menu of any command

+ans :- `<command> --help`

+Example:-
+ls --help

+1) How to print text on the terminal

+ans :- `echo "text"`

+Example:
+echo "Hello Linux"

+1) How to display previously executed commands

+ans :- history

+1) How to find the location of a command

+ans :-which <command>

+Example:
+which python3

+1) How to check disk space usage

+ans :- df -h

+1) How to check the size of a directory ans :-du -sh <directory name>

+Example:-
+du -sh Documents

+1) How to check memory (RAM) usage

+ans :- free -h

+1) How to display all running processes

+ans :- ps -ef

+ 1) How to monitor system processes in real time

+ans :- top

+ 1) How to find a file in Linux

+ans :-find <path> -name "<file name>"

+Example:
+find . -name "notes.txt"

+1) How to search for a word inside a file

+ans :- grep <word> <file name>

+Example:
+grep "Linux" notes.txt

+1) How to move or rename a file in Linux ans :- mv < source> <destination >

+Example:
+mv file.txt Documents/

+Rename Example:-
+mv file.txt linux_notes.txt

+1) How to check the IP address of your system

+ans :-ip addr

+1) How to test network connectivity

+ans :- ping < website or IP address >